Herpes Simplex Virus (HSV)

 - Fever, headache, or fatigue

 The appearance of symptoms is called an “outbreak.”
 Outbreaks usually last 2-4 weeks, but this can vary.
 Some people have very painful symptoms during their first outbreak.
 Others might not notice symptoms at all.

 Many people have repeat outbreaks from time to time.
 The symptoms of repeat outbreaks are often milder than those of the first outbreak and tend to occur in the same place.
 Repeat outbreaks are hard to predict.

-If I have herpes, can it increase the risk of getting HIV and other STIs?
+If I have herpes, can it increase the risk of getting HIV and other STDs?

 Because herpes causes open sores around the sex organs, it can increase the risk of getting HIV (the virus that causes AIDS) by providing a point of entry into the body.
-Herpes may also increase the risk of getting other sexually transmitted infections (STIs).
+Herpes may also increase the risk of getting other sexually transmitted diseases (STDs).

 Can genital herpes be cured?

 There is currently no cure for herpes.
 However, there are drugs that can make herpes outbreaks less painful and less frequent.
 Ask your doctor about these drugs.
 To aid the healing process, keep active herpes sores clean and dry.
 Do not touch other body parts with towels or washcloths used on the sores.
 Good hygiene is crucial because you can transmit herpes to other parts of your body during an outbreak.
 Always wash your hands after using the bathroom or touching a herpes sore.
 Be sure your hands are clean before touching any area around your eyes.